Hungary's Orban seeks to wipe out communist past

 Another amendment specifically blamed the historical and present-day leftists for past abuses.

-"The Hungarian Socialist Workers' party and its forebears... were criminal organisations, whose leaders hold unlimited responsibility for maintaining and directing the oppressive regime," it said.
+"The Hungarian Socialist Workers' party and its forebears... were criminal organizations, whose leaders hold unlimited responsibility for maintaining and directing the oppressive regime," it said.

 "The Hungarian Socialist Party, as the heir of illegally amassed wealth... (and) by the personal continuity that binds the old and the new party together even in the highest ranks, shares all the responsibility of the (Communist) state party."